leblancfg/autocrop/CONTRIBUTING.md

 `py.typed`; the consumer examples use `assert_type` to check the public API.
 Keep dynamic types confined to external-library boundaries and use specific `ty: ignore[rule]` comments only when justified.
 Unused ignores fail the check.
+The consumer checks also verify rejection of the retired array return and diagnostics flag.

 ## Contact